Behavioral Health Justice Intervention Services (BHJIS)

 County of Santa Barbara Department of Behavioral Wellness | Santa Barbara County | $700,000

-Santa Barbara County is proposing a three-pronged approach: 1) support the implementation of a co-response program with the Santa Maria Police Department, 2) create a sustainable Crisis Intervention Team (CIT) training program including a Naloxone component, and 3) identify a process for collecting and using data for cross-agency care coordination and program assessment.
+Santa Barbara County’s three-pronged approach is: 1) supporting the implementation of a co-response program with the Santa Maria Police Department; 2) creating a sustainable Crisis Intervention Team training program including a Naloxone component; and 3) identifying a process for collecting and using data for cross-agency care coordination and program assessment.

 Humboldt County Department of Health and Human Services - Behavioral Health | Humboldt County | $426,249

-DHHS-BH proposes to embed Behavioral Health staff into Humboldt County Sheriff’s Office patrol operations to co-respond to mental health calls.
-This will allow for a proactive program that emphasizes treatment in the least restrictive manner.
-The program will provide a wide range of appropriate services, both for immediate crises and follow up.
+The program embeds behavioral health staff into Humboldt County Sheriff’s Office patrol operations to co-respond to mental health calls.
+This proactive program emphasizes treatment in the least restrictive manner.
+The program design also includes a wide range of appropriate services, both for immediate crises and follow up.

 Merced County Behavioral Health and Recovery Services | Merced County | $700,000

-Operating with on-call availability for after-hours and weekends, the CERT will be a team of at least an officer and behavioral health specialist to be deployed to 911 calls to offer mental health assistance, triage, screening, crisis intervention, referrals, and follow up with aftercare within the community.
+This project supports on-call availability for after-hours and weekends of a team including at least an officer and behavioral health specialist to be deployed to 911 calls to offer mental health assistance, triage, screening, crisis intervention, referrals, and follow up with aftercare within the community.

 Riverside University Health System - Behavioral Health | Riverside County | $700,000

-College Campus Behavioral Health Crisis Response will partner with college campuses to respond, in collaboration with the campus law enforcement and other emergency response personnel, to behavioral health crises caused by mental health challenges or substance use/misuse, to alleviate acute crisis and divert students from needing emergency psychiatric care or justice interventions.
+College Campus Behavioral Health Crisis Response is a partnership with college campuses to respond, in collaboration with campus law enforcement and other emergency response personnel, to behavioral health crises; to alleviate acute crisis; and divert students from needing emergency psychiatric care or justice interventions.